mariohernandez/component-based-development/exercises/4-building-components.md

 Once our single component is ready, we will create a page in which we reuse the speaker component to list as many speakers as we need by passing data from Drupal to populate each speaker card.

-In this section we will introduce the use of **Twig includes**.
+In this section we will introduce the use of [Twig includes](https://twig.symfony.com/doc/2.x/tags/include.html).
 Which is a way to nest one component into another.
 Very powerful technique for building advanced components.

 #### Let's create the Speaker component now

-Inside the `badcamp` directory do one of these two things:
+Inside the `shiny` directory do one of these two things:

 1. If you are using Mediacurrent's theme generator:
    * Run `npx -p yo -p generator-mc-d8-theme -c 'yo mc-d8-theme:component "Speaker"'`